 - ***If a student’s major GPA is at or below 1.5 they MUST meet with one of the above advisors as their required activity.
 They will not be required to do any additional requirements besides completing the Canvas course and meeting with an advisor.

-- Meet with an ESSC Peer Advisor - Peer Advisors are available for walk-in appointments, please check the ESSC Center in ENG 344 for availability details.
+- Meet with an ESSC Peer Advisor - Peer Advisors are available for walk-in appointments, please check the ESSC located in ENG 116 for availability details.

 Complete ONE of the OPTIONAL Spartan Refresh: Updating Your Academic Toolkit modules after completing the REQUIRED modules.

 - You may choose to complete ONE of the OPTIONAL modules: OPTIONAL Learning and Memory Module, OPTIONAL Self-Efficacy: Showing Resilience Module, OPTIONAL Student Identity and College Success

 - Attend a session of on-campus tutoring.
 We encourage students to try all the tutoring options available here at SJSU, but for tracking purposes please attend either Peer Connections tutoring or Late Night Tutoring at the MLK Library.

 There are additional details describing these requirements on the Spartan Refresh Syllabus on the Canvas course.

 Please note, hold removal does NOT mean that a student is off Major Probation.
 You will not know that until grades post for the current semester.

 I’ve been placed on Major Probation but I want to change from the College of Engineering to another major.
 What do I do?

 If you are in the process of changing your major from the College of Engineering: